hibahdesu/Prayer-Times-App/README.md

-Here's a clean and clear `README.md` file for your **Prayer Times App** project.
-This explains the purpose, features, setup, and structure of your codebase:

----

 ## 🕌 Prayer Times App

 A responsive web application that allows users to view daily Islamic prayer times for cities in Saudi Arabia.
 Users can select a city and date to see accurate prayer schedules based on location and the chosen day.